mohammedalasly/web3RSVP-frontend-starter/README.md

 # Web3RSVP-frontend

-### Fork and clone the repo from Github to work with it locally

-1. Click the "Fork" button

-2. In your account's forked github repo, click the "Code" button and copy the repo link.

-3. Open your terminal.
+## Dapp deom (by 30 days of web3)

+we will build a frontend for our dapp using React, Next.js, ethers.js, Rainbowkit, Web3.Storage, and The Graph.
+Our app will work with Coinbase Wallet or other user-controlled wallets like MetaMask, Rainbow, and WalletConnect.
+Users will be able to connect their wallet and interact with our smart contract so they can create new events, RSVP to events, and confirm attendees.

+### Quick start:

-4. CD into the repo
+1. Clone the repo

-5. Install dependencies `npm i`
+2. cd to the project in your terminal

+3. Run the command `npm i` to Install dependencies

-6. Run the development server
+4. Run the development server

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+-   **Wallet**: _Coinbase_

+-   **Testnet**: _Mumbai_